mcrosson/keyboard/keyboards/zmk-config/notes.md

 # Sleep / Blank

 Also apply to underglow if Pete doesn't get there first

+# Docker container use less instead of more

+- need to install 'less' package
+- need to set PAGER env var to 'less'
+- submit as pr to zmk-docker repo AFTER testing locally

 # Local github CI actions run